bangbangcon/bangbangcon.github.io/speakers.md

 ## Speakers

-Our 2017 [call for talk proposals](give-a-talk.html) is now closed, and we're busy reviewing all of the wonderful proposals.
+Our 2017 [call for talk proposals](give-a-talk.html) is now closed.
 Watch this space for an announcement of our 2017 speaker lineup!